-Online surveys: The evaluator conducted online surveys involving the representatives of 24 partner local governments participating in the project, achieving an 83 per cent response rate.
+Online surveys: The evaluator conducted online surveys involving the representatives of 21 partner local governments participating in the project, achieving a 76 per cent response rate.
 The survey tools (Survey 5) are provided in Annex 3.

-Key informant interviews: Using virtual platforms, the evaluator remotely interviewed the representative of the donor (Delegation of the European Union), Project Board members, the International Organisation for Migration, as well as the main institutional partners, including the Ministry of Human Rights and Refugees of Bosnia and Herzegovina, and the Ministry of Finance of Republika Srpska.
+Key informant interviews: Using virtual platforms, the evaluator remotely interviewed the representative of the donor (Delegation of the European Union), Project Board members, the Arbeiter-Samariter-Bund and the Hilfswerk International, as well as the main institutional partners, including the Ministry of Human Rights and Refugees of Bosnia and Herzegovina and the Ministry of Spatial and

+Physical Planning of the Federation of Bosnia and Herzegovina.
 The list of persons interviewed is provided in Annex 4.